-We have done the work with mapping all our suppliers and have identified gaps and future initiatives/actions.
+We continuously work with mapping all our suppliers to identify gaps and future initiatives/actions.

 By today, 88% have signed our Code of Conduct, and nearly 33% of our Buying Volume has been audited or performed a self assessment for qualification.